-The Sub-Fund seeks to generate an annual performance that exceeds that of the reference indicator ICE BofAML 3-5 Year Euro Government Index + 150 basis points, over an investment horizon of three years, minus the actual management fees for each Class of Shares as described below under section 5 "Share Classes available and expenses".
+The Sub-Fund seeks to achieve an annual gross performance that exceeds that of the reference indicator ICE BofAML 3-5 Year Euro Government Index + 150 basis points, over an investment horizon of 3 years.
+The net investment objective of the Sub-Fund is obtained by reducing the gross investment objective by the management fees for each Class of Shares as described below under section 5 "Share Classes available and expenses".